 Yes you can get a photo from a 360 video.
+The photo can be either a 360 photo or a non-360 photo.
 In this tutorial, I’ll discuss why you’d want to do that, plus 4 ways to do it, and some sample photos.

 When should you use a 360 video to take a photo?